 Related Person Transaction Policy

-Our Company recognizes that Related Person Transactions (as defined below) may raise questions among its stakeholders (associates, vendors, creditors or stockholders) as to whether those transactions are consistent with the best interests of the Company and its stakeholders.
-The objective of this policy is to ensure that Related Person Transactions are in the best interest of the Company and its stakeholders.
+Rite Aid Corporation (the “Company”) recognizes that Related Person Transactions (as defined below) may raise questions among its stakeholders (associates, vendors, creditors or stockholders) as to whether those transactions are consistent with the best interests of the Company and its stakeholders.
+The objective of this policy is to ensure that Related Person Transactions are in the best interests of the Company and its stakeholders.

 Proposed charitable contributions, or pledges of charitable contributions, by The Rite Aid Foundation (the “Foundation”) or the Company to a charitable or non-profit organization identified on the roster of Related Persons shall be subject to prior review and approval by the Committee.

 No immediate family member (as defined below) of a director or executive officer shall be hired as an associate of the Company unless the employment arrangement is approved by the Committee at the next Committee meeting.
 In the event a person becomes a director or executive officer of the Company and an immediate family member of such person is already an associate of the Company, no material change in the terms of employment, including compensation, may be made without the prior approval of the Committee (except, if the immediate family member is himself or herself an executive officer of the Company, any proposed change in the terms of employment shall be reviewed and approved in the same manner as other executive officer compensatory arrangements).